You are here

 Myth: People who are anxious should be forced to do the things they're afraid of.

-Fact: Forcing someone to face their fear all at once is usually harmful.
-Exposure therapy, on the other hand, can help someone to gradually face and defuse anxiety provoking fears.
-This should be done in a professional setting.
+Fact: Forcing someone to face their fear all at once can be harmful.
+Exposure therapy, on the other hand, can help someone to gradually face and lessen anxiety-provoking fears.
+This should be done with a professional trained in this type of therapy.
 A well-meaning friend or family member may accidentally harm their loved one by attempting exposure therapy themselves.

 Myth: Phobias are just fears.